dortania/GPU-Buyers-Guide/buyers-guide/what-gpu-to-get.md

 **Please make sure to read** [GPUs to Avoid First](gpu-avoid.md) **as there's important info there**

 So you just want a GPU recommendation?
-Well honestly in the current situation the only cards we'd recommend would be from AMD that are either Polaris(Rx 4xx, 5xx)or newer as GCN 3 and older can loose support at any time and the same applies for Nvidia's Kepler.
-Here are the cards we recommend and do remember that reference cards are generally the safest solution
+Well honestly in the current situation the only cards we'd recommend would be from AMD that are either Polaris(Rx 4xx, 5xx) or newer as GCN 3 and older can lose support at any time.
+Here are the cards we recommend and do remember that reference cards are generally the safest solution.

 ## Fanless GPUs(0 DB)

 Unfortunately the variety for fanless GPUs are quite small, while there are many GPUs with fan-stop these aren't perfect solutions.
-Models with no fan at all are limited to either GT 1030s which are unsupported past High Sierra or the GT 710 which could loose support some time soon.
+Models with no fan at all are limited to either GT 1030s which are unsupported past High Sierra or the GT 710 which is unsupported past Big Sur.

 ### Fanless models: